 First, I simply replaced the all-purpose flour with white whole wheat flour.
 It worked really well, but you could try a 50/50 combination or use only all-purpose flour, if you prefer.

-But, if you'd like to include more whole grains in your diet, quick breads like this one (or banana bread, beer bread and blueberry muffins), provide the perfect opportunity.
+But, if you'd like to include more whole grains in your diet, quick breads like this one (or banana bread, beer bread and whole wheat blueberry muffins with olive oil), provide the perfect opportunity.
 The bread will look darker, but still taste delicious.

 Second, I tried using half the amount of nutmeg in the recipe.
 My daughter took one bite, and....no.
 It was still overpowering the bread.